Heterochromia: The Science Behind Your Beautifully Mismatched Eyes

 3. Sectoral Heterochromia

-Also known as partial heterochromia, it occurs when only one part of the iris is different from the rest.
-You may as well take it as a spot on your iris.
+Also known as partial heterochromia, it occurs when one part of the iris is different from the rest.
+You may take it as a spot on your iris.

 • Bloch-Sulzberger syndrome